On the tangent bundle and the divisor theory of a general matroid: Big and nef divisors

 \begin{proof}

 \begin{enumerate}

-\item If \(l\) admits, for every flag \(\mathcal F\), an expression with nonnegative coefficients vanishing on the flag, then for each point of \(W_L\) (which lies in the intersection of the divisors corresponding to a flag) we can choose a nonnegative rational representative of \(l\) that avoids that point; by finiteness of the set of flags this implies a positive multiple of \(l\) is base point free.
+\item If \(l\) admits, for every flag \(\mathcal F\), an expression with nonnegative coefficients vanishing on the flag, then we can choose a nonnegative rational representative of \(l\) that avoids any point of $W_L$ lying in the intersection of the divisors corresponding to \(\mathcal F\).
+The union of these intersections of divisors is equal to \(W_L\), and by finiteness of the set of flags this implies a positive multiple of \(l\) is basepoint free.

-\item If \(C\subset W_L\) is an irreducible curve then \(C\) is contained in the intersection of divisors corresponding to some flag \(\mathcal F\); by (P3) we can make the coefficients of \(l\) on divisors containing that intersection are nonnegative, so \(l\cdot C\ge0\). \end{enumerate}
+\item If \(C\subset W_L\) is an irreducible curve then \(C\) is contained in the intersection of divisors corresponding to some flag \(\mathcal F\); by (P3) we can ensure that the coefficients of \(l\) on divisors containing that intersection are nonnegative, so \(l\cdot C\ge0\). \end{enumerate}